 You can reduce the risk that your parents will become victims by warning them about the types of scams that are circulating.
 Help them keep their guard up by telling them about these common schemes.

-Calls from the IRS: The IRS will not reach out by phone, email, mail or in person to collect information before sending payments.
-So warn your parents that if they are contacted by someone claiming to be with the IRS, it’s a scam.
+Calls or text messages from the IRS: The Better Business Bureau is warning people to watch out for email or text messages with a link to "request benefit payments."
+The link goes to an application that prompts you to enter personal information to "make sure you are getting all the payments owed to you."
+The IRS will not reach out by phone, text, email, mail or in person to collect information before sending an Economic Impact Payment.
+So warn your parents if they are contacted by someone claiming to be with the IRS, it's a scam.

-Fake stimulus checks: The Secret Service and Treasury Department are warning Americans to be on the lookout for counterfeit stimulus checks.
+Fake stimulus checks: The Secret Service and Treasury Department warned Americans when the first round of stimulus payments were sent to be on the lookout for counterfeit checks.
 Legitimate checks will have a Treasury seal that says “Bureau of Fiscal Service” in ink that will run when wet, a watermark that reads “U.S. Treasury” and the words “Economic Impact Payment President Donald J. Trump” on the lower right side beside an image of the Statue of Liberty.
 The Secret Service has a guide to U.S. Treasury check security features.
 Scammers are sending out fake checks with a number to call or website to visit to verify personal information in order to cash the checks.
 Or they might tell taxpayers that the checks they received were overpayments and that they need to send money back.

 Requests for payment or personal information to expedite a stimulus payment: Warn your parents that they can’t get the payment faster by paying someone.
 This is a scam.
 It’s also a scam if they get an unsolicited call, email or text message asking them to provide their personal information to speed up delivery of their payment.

-Fake websites: Cyber security software firm Check Point found that more than 4,000 website domains related to the stimulus package have been registered, many of which are scam sites meant to trick people into providing their personal information.
+Fake websites: Cyber security software firm Check Point found that more than 4,000 website domains related to the first stimulus package were registered, many of which were scam sites meant to trick people into providing their personal information.
 Beware of sites using the words “stimulus check” or “stimulus payment” because the official term is economic impact payment.
 In fact, your parents should not be using any site other than IRS.gov when it comes to their economic impact payment.

 What to do if your parents are targeted